svdavid/NEUS642/README.md

 ### Teaching assistant(s):
 * *Jonah Stickney*.
 Ph.D.
 Student, Behavioral and Systems Neuroscience
-* *Leo Tavares*.
-Postdoctoral Fellow, Vollum Institute

 ## Preparing for the course
-Before we meet, please do the following:
+Before our first meeting, please do the following:

 * Sign up for our [NEUS642 Slack workspace](https://neus642.slack.com).
 If you haven't already received the invite, please contact one of the course staff for assistance.